 (An-Nisa, 135)

-This command calls us to stand for justice, even if it goes against our own interests, families, or identities.
-As believers, we are expected to rise above societal pressures to conform, striving instead to uphold Allah’s standard.
+This commands us to call for justice, even if it goes against our own interests, families, or identities.
+As believers, we should rise above societal pressures to conform, striving instead to uphold Allah’s standard.

 “Indeed, We created humans in the best form.”